 Swan River National Wildlife Refuge was acquired by the U.S. Fish and Wildlife Service in 1973 to be managed for the benefit of migratory birds.
-This 1,568-acre Refuge is part of the Benton Lake National Wildlife Refuge Complex and is administered by the Refuge staff at Benton Lake National Wildlife Refuge, located just north of Great Falls, Montana.
+This 1,568-acre Refuge is part of the Northwest Montana Wetland Management District and is administered by the Refuge staff in Ronan, MT.

 What We Do